IRA Financial Blog

 Understand the UBTI Rules: If a Self-Directed IRA invests in a private placement and the underlying company or investment fund is structured as a pass-through entity, such as an LLC or partnership, and not a C Corporation, the UBTI rules could be triggered

 In other words, if the private placement involves investing in a business or fund that is operated via an LLC or a partnership, and the income generated by that business or fund is over $1,000 annually on a net basis, then the UBTI tax would apply.
-The highest UBTI tax rate is 37%, which is triggered at a low annual income threshold, approximately $15,000.
+The highest UBTI tax rate is 37%, which is triggered at a low annual income threshold, of approximately $15,000.

-In the case of a Self-Directed IRA, even though the IRS itself will not be the direct investor in the underlying business, if the private placement investment is operated as a pass-through vehicle, the income from the underlying business or investment fund would be attributable to the Self-Directed IRA investor and could trigger the application of the UBTI tax.
-However, if the underlying business associated with the private placement is set-up as a C Corporation, the UBTI tax rules will not apply.
+In the case of a Self-Directed IRA, even though the IRS itself will not be the direct investor in the underlying business if the private placement investment is operated as a pass-through vehicle, the income from the underlying business or investment fund would be attributable to the Self-Directed IRA investor and could trigger the application of the UBTI tax.
+However, if the underlying business associated with the private placement is set up as a C Corporation, the UBTI tax rules will not apply.

 Do Your Research: Anytime one makes an investment into a private placement investment, it is important to do your research on the underlying business or fund.
 It is advisable that, before investing your hard-earned retirement funds in a private placement that is not public, you should examine the investment documentation, the company’s management, and the financial terms of the investment.

-Consider the Prohibited Transaction Rules: Internal Revenue Code Sections 408 & 4975 prohibits disqualified persons from engaging in certain types of transactions.
+Consider the Prohibited Transaction Rules: Internal Revenue Code Sections 408 & 4975 prohibit disqualified persons from engaging in certain types of transactions.
 A “disqualified person” is generally defined as the IRA holder, any ancestors or lineal descendants of the IRA holder, and entities in which the IRA holder holds a controlling equity or management interest.

-In the case of most private placement investments, the IRS prohibited transaction rules typically do not play a major role since it typically involves hundreds of shareholders, which makes the likelihood of an IRA owner owning more than 50% of the entity or fund not very likely.
+In the case of most private placement investments, the IRS-prohibited transaction rules typically do not play a major role since it typically involve hundreds of shareholders, which makes the likelihood of an IRA owner owning more than 50% of the entity or fund very likely.
+However, if the IRA owner and any disqualified person owned more than 50% of the underlying business or fund associated with the private placement investment, the IRS prohibited transaction rules could kick in and prevent the IRA investment.

 Conclusion

-Private placement investments continue to be the most popular way for private businesses and investments funds to raise capital.
+Private placement investments continue to be the most popular way for private businesses and investment funds to raise capital.
 With over $13 trillion dollars of IRA funds, Self-Directed IRAs will remain an important source of capital for these investments.
 It is important for Self-Directed IRA investors to appreciate the accredited investor rules, while concurrently understanding the far reach and potential impact of the UBTI rules before electing to invest in a private placement investment.